computational-python/classes/talk.md

 ---

-##Objects and Classes

-Class - blueprint for creation of an object
+## Class - a blueprint for creation of an object

 ~~~python
 class Person: